 The Virginia sports betting market will soon be a bit more crowded after Barstool Sportsbook, Bally’s, and Golden Nugget Sportsbook received permits this week.

 The Virginia Lottery formally issued a temporary permit to Penn Sports Interactive, LLC, Barstool’s parent company, on Monday.
 It also issued permits to Bally’s Corporation and Golden Nugget Online VA, LLC.

-They are the seventh, eighth, and ninth sportsbook operators to receive a permit to do business in Old Dominion.
+They are the seventh, eighth, and ninth Virginia online sportsbooks to receive a permit to do business in Old Dominion.

 As of Tuesday, officials from the well-known gaming companies hadn’t announced exact dates for their launch.

 The Virginia General Assembly legalized sports betting in 2020, and the market officially launched in January.
 FanDuel VA, in collaboration with the Washington Football Team, was first out of the gate.
 The industry heavyweight began accepting sports bets on Jan.
 21.

 In the following weeks, additional sportsbooks launched.
 In fact, with just 11 days of action in January, Virginia sports bettors tallied nearly $59 million in wagers.
 That bodes extremely well for the future, including February (exact figures will be released next week).